mrfoliveira/STResampling-DSAA2019/README.md

 If you adapt the code to your own needs, you are also required to maintain information on your code concerning the original source of the code (e.g. the URL of this repository) and a reference to the original paper.

-Other supplementary material (e.g., slides of conference presentation) available at https://www.dcc.fc.up.pt/~moliveira/publication/19-dsaa-biased-resampling-spatiotemporal/.
+Other supplementary material (e.g., PDF of post-print, slides of conference presentation) available at https://www.dcc.fc.up.pt/~moliveira/publication/19-dsaa-biased-resampling-spatiotemporal/.

 ##### **Notice**